dansanderson/easyasm65/README.md

 To exit the Monitor, enter the `X` command.
 This returns you to the `OK.` (or `READY.`) prompt.

 The Monitor can be especially useful for debugging an assembly language program thanks to a special feature of the MEGA65 operating system.
 When a program executes a `BRK` instruction, the operating system halts the program, and starts the Monitor.
 The Monitor displays the status of the CPU registers as they were at the exact point in the program where the `BRK` occurred.
 You can continue to enter Monitor commands to inspect the state of the system.

-When you're finished, use the `G` command without an argument to continue the program where it left off.
+Type in then assemble and test this example:

 ```
 10 !TO "BRKDANCE", RUNNABLE